 Another way to decrease the number of pests drawn into your lighting, try to use multiple smaller light fixtures instead of one large light.
 The single light has been found to interrupt the insect’s internal navigation system and draws them in like a fish on the end of your fishing line.

-The Damage that Spiders Can Cause to Your Home
+Damage That Spiders Can Cause To Your Home

 Aside from being creepy, spiders won’t hurt you unless provoked.
 However, they can do some damage to your home, or at least what they leave behind can do damage.